operaton/operaton-keycloak/examples/jwt/README.md

-# Camunda Platform 7 - Example for Spring Boot & Keycloak Identity Provider - JWT extension
+# Operaton - Example for Spring Boot & Keycloak Identity Provider - JWT extension

 This is the alternative way, how Keycloak can be configured with client side JWT authentication in Camunda Cockpit.
 This configuration does not rely on server side and does not require sticky sessions on your environment.